foundriesio/docs/source/user-guide/fioctl/index.rst

 -------------

 ``fioctl version --update-to <version>``
-  Fioctl can be updated—securely via TUF—without needing to manually reinstall the binary.
+  Fioctl can be updated—securely via The Update Framework (TUF)—without needing to manually reinstall the binary.

 .. code-block:: console